-This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals. - ALL staff and volunteers understand that children can abuse other children - ALL staff and volunteers will inform the DSL of suspected peer abuse and record in line with schools recording policy - Peer on peer abuse will be taken as seriously as any other form of abuse - All staff understand that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up - All staff will understand that pupils with SEND are more prone to peer group isolation and school will have extra pastoral support to address this. - Physical abuse between peers will be managed under the school's Behaviour Policy - Emotional abuse between peers will be managed under the school's Anti-Bullying Policy - Harmful sexual behaviour will be identified and managed using the Brook Traffic Light Tool and with support and guidance from LCC Schools Safeguarding Officer - Sexting will be managed on a case by case basis using national and local guidance and advice from LCC Schools Safeguarding Officer Link to Government Sexting Guidance - In cases of suspected or actual peer on peer abuse a risk assessment will be undertaken and appropriate and proportionate control measures put in place to manage and reduce risk.
-Seek advice from LCC Schools Safeguarding Officer - Referrals to Children's Social Care, Police and/or other appropriate agencies will be made where thresholds are met - DSLs understand that regarding peer on peer abuse, the victim and the perpetrator are likely to have unmet needs and require support and assessment to determine these. - The DSL will assess on a case-by-case basis, supported by children's social care and the police if required to ensure the most appropriate response for the children / young people involved. - The DSL will consider: - the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues

-Following a report of sexual violence, the designated safeguarding lead (or deputy) will make an immediate risk and needs assessment, considering:
+This is most likely to include, but may not be limited to: bullying (including cyberbullying); physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; sexting (also known as youth produced sexual imagery); and initiation/hazing type violence and rituals.
+This will also include Upskirting.
+It typically involves taking a photograph under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification or causing humiliation, distress or alarm.

+- ALL staff and volunteers understand that children can abuse other children - ALL staff and volunteers will inform the DSL of suspected peer abuse and record in line with schools recording policy - Peer on peer abuse will be taken as seriously as any other form of abuse - All staff understand that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up - All staff will understand that pupils with SEND are more prone to peer group isolation and school will have extra pastoral support to address this. - Physical abuse between peers will be managed under the school's Behaviour Policy- see website - Emotional abuse between peers will be managed under the school's Anti Bullying Policy- see website - Harmful sexual behaviour will be identified and managed using the Brook Traffic Light Tool and with support and guidance from LCC Schools Safeguarding Officers - Sexting (See specific guidance below in regards to Sexting) - In cases of suspected or actual peer on peer abuse a risk assessment will be undertaken and appropriate and proportionate control measures put in place to manage and reduce risk. - DSLs understand that regarding peer on peer abuse, the victim and the perpetrator are likely to have unmet needs and require support and assessment to determine these - The DSL will assess on a case-by-case basis, supported by children's social care and the police if required to ensure the most appropriate response for the children / young people involved - The DSL will consider: - the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues. - Following a report of sexual violence, the designated safeguarding lead (or deputy) will make an immediate risk and needs assessment, considering: - the victim - the alleged perpetrator

-- the victim - the alleged perpetrator - all other children (and if appropriate adult students and staff). - Risk assessments will be recorded and kept under review as a minimum termly.
+- all other children (and if appropriate adult students and staff). - Risk assessments will be recorded and kept under review as a minimum termly.